Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * _Using the same open terminal:_

-* Navigate to the `data` directory within your local ISLE project
+* Navigate to the "data" directory within your local ISLE project
     * `cd data/apache/html`

 * Create a local git repository